e-loughlin/tarkov-auto-inspect/README.md

 ## Caveats

-1. If the script is failing, you may need to adjust your resolution / video settings.
-Sorry.
+1. If the script is failing, it may be because your resolution / video settings differ from mine when I took the screenshots.
 This script uses `pyautogui` and relies on matching screenshots.
-If your screen doesn't match the screenshots provided, it might not work.
+Therefore, if your screen doesn't match the screenshots provided, it might not work.
 You could resolve this problem by taking your own screenshots and replacing the images in the `img` directory.

 2. Currently, Jaeger isn't supported.
 This is simply because at the time I wrote this script, I didn't have Jaeger unlocked and couldn't screenshot his image.
 You can fix this by: